Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 ### HTML element content

 {% caption Yummy child apples inside daddy basket %}
-{% asset_img basket-of-apples.svg 410 180 a basket with 3 apples %}
+{% asset_img basket-of-apples.svg 410 180 "a basket with 3 apples 'a basket with 3 apples'" %}
 {% endcaption %}

 In the first part I said that the content contains your text.